 Cost: From free (for personal users) to $89 per user/per month for an enterprise account.
 For most businesses, the $39 per user/per month corporate plan should suffice.

 In addition to features like email scheduling, tracking, and real-time notifications (so you know when your emails are being read), Streak helps you stay on top of conversations by organizing your communication flow, makes it easy to share emails across your team (without the need to forward emails or cc team members), and allows you to easily split email threads.
+Oh, and it keeps on top of the deals you’ve got cooking, and your support and customer service queue.

 Essentially, Streak does everything you’d expect a CRM to do, without the inconvenience of setting up and using an external system.